Ideas from CES 2017: 5G in Your Future

 Goals for 5G -- No one on the panel talked about 26 gigabytes per second; that came from the descriptive materials that CES published before the event.
 Interestingly, the Wikipedia page for 5G says that faster speeds are not a goal, so I’m unsure where the Consumer Technology Association came up with it.
 Is it a technical or marketing goal, or something that just naturally pops out of technology in current planning?
 Why not 8 GBps, or 100 GBps?
 Pretty much any number in front of “gigabytes per second” is a major improvement on what we have now.

 But it’s not just about speed.
 5G is designed to have much lower latency than current wireless services.
 Latency is the amount of time it takes for the network to figure out what to do before it actually happens; if bandwidth is analogous to the amount of water coming out of a garden hose, latency is the amount of time between turning the spigot and the water first spurting out of the hose.
-Some latency is unavoidable, because the speed of light can be annoyingly slow for some purposes, but we humans perceive actions as instantaneous when latency takes only a few milliseconds.
+Some latency is unavoidable because the speed of light can be annoyingly slow for some purposes, but we humans perceive actions as instantaneous when latency takes only a few milliseconds.
 This could blur the distinction between what’s in the cloud and what’s on our devices; if we download something the perceived instant we press a button, what difference does it make if it’s local or on a server?

 5G will also support extremely low-throughput, low-frequency data that will be useful for Internet of Things devices.
 On a 4G network, a network-enabled sensor needs to be on the network at all times, which kills its battery life.
 5G will include protocols that use far less power, enabling devices that can run for years without a battery recharge or replacement.
 In keeping with the belief that far more of what’s currently not “smart” will be network-enabled in some way, 5G networks will be able to handle far more devices on a single cell simultaneously.

 Several panelists referred to 5G’s capability to do this as “network slicing.”
-I’ve been unable to find a reference comprehensible to the layperson on how this magic takes place, but in effect a network slice is a guaranteed slot of airtime and bandwidth to a 5G device granted by the cell tower.
+I’ve been unable to find a reference comprehensible to the layperson on how this magic takes place, but in effect, a network slice is a guaranteed slot of airtime and bandwidth to a 5G device granted by the cell tower.
 You don’t need to worry about dropped calls or temporary Internet data brownouts; the connection to the network is a guarantee of high service quality.
 This in turn allows for different expectations of what can be done with the network.
 For instance, it’s not a big deal on 4G if you can’t get through to Netflix for ten minutes, but it could be a bigger deal if a hypothetical robotaxi loses connectivity for that time.
-(That said, increased network reliability makes it easier to sell time-limited services like movie rentals, if no one is concerned about download time or jittery connections.)
+(That said, increased network reliability makes it easier to sell time-limited services like movie rentals if no one is concerned about download time or jittery connections.)

 In theory, the promised nirvana of 5G is that the network is so fast and so reliable that we forget it’s there.
 If you’re not sure how different that is from today, think about how often you check the bars on your phone for signal (or Wi-Fi bars in your Mac menu bar).
 5G hopes to be so reliable that those indicators can go away.
 Ask yourself how certain you’d need to be about network connectivity before you’d be willing to let those bars disappear.